 There are a number of different mechanisms to account for productivity losses on the landbase.
 The first is the AAC recalculation trigger, when the harvest level or managed landbase is reduced by more than 2.5% from the current area, Sundance would have to recalculate their harvest level based on the new reduced landbase.
 The second mechanism that exists is a result of the historical method of dealing with fire.
 When a fire burns on the landbase it was typically been removed from the managed landbase in the next TSA; until the area is inventoried or surveyed to show regeneration.
 Though these areas are out of the managed landbase they are very likely to regenerate to forested stands.
-As most of the forest types in Alberta are adapted to frequent fires, and in some cases reliant on fire for regeneration, it may be assumed that as fires are burning on the landbase area and is 'removed from the landbase' due to fire will be returning to the landbase.
+As most of the forest types in Alberta are adapted to frequent fires, and in some cases reliant on fire for regeneration, it may be assumed that as fires are burning on the landbase.
 Therefore, fire has inherently been accounted into the harvest level calculations through both a recalculation trigger and post fire area removal.